MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 ### Scenario 3

-You blocked a suspicious user login and later the user calls the support team to unblock him.
+You blocked a suspicious user sign-in and later the user calls the support team to get unblocked.
 If the support team reviews the evidence and confirms legitimate user and unblocks, you need to send label with False Positive state.

 ```JSON
 "labelObjectType": "ACCOUNT",